-Figures 3 depict the average social welfare for each experimental setting, namely "Argumentation", "Proposal exchange" and "Mediator use".
+Social welfare Figures 4 depict the average social welfare for each experimental setting, namely "Argumentation", "Proposal exchange" and "Mediator use".
 Different measures for social welfare were used, the most common being Utilitarian social welfare (sum of each player's payoff) and the Nash product (product of each player's payoff).
 We computed social welfare on the basis of actual rewards, not based on the utility of the negotiation outcome for reasons described above.
 As a matter of design, the mediator maximised the Nash product of the players' utilities, which are a heuristic for the expected reward.
 Quite naturally, this lead to the best average game results compared to the other mechanisms, considering any of our suggested measures.
+Likewise, it becomes apparent that the agents of the "Argumentation" scenario achieved the second best results and thus performed better than negotiating agents who were restricted to proposal exchange.